hyeonghong90/CellWell/docs/developer_manual.md

 		- A while that loops through the entire database and checks it to the user's general query <br>
 		- A query connecting cellbands, carriers, cellIDs, and cellData to several variations of possible user queries. <br> <br>
 	**style-default.css:**<br>
-		- Structural CSS code designing the layout of webpage from top to bottom. <br> <br>
+		- Structural CSS code designing the layout of webpage from top to bottom including the homepage, advanced search page, and phone display pages. <br> <br>
 	**index.html file:** <br>
 		- Consits of HTML, JavaScript, and JQuery code implementing all aspects of our webpage. <br><br>
 	**get_images.php**: <br>
-		- Contains a get_images.php file that gets the images from phone-imgs folder<br>
+		- PHP code that gets the cellID and inserts the corresponding image by its image path, manufacturer name, and model name  <br>
-		  and assigns them to the phones from database on webpage.<br><br>
+	**advanced_search.html:**<br>
-	advanced_search.html:<br>
+		- HTML code that creates an button-styled element list for all of the clickable features the user is able to filter by.    <br>
-		- HTML and JQuery code for advanced search facet of webpage.<br><br>
+		- The code structure references the style-default.css file to style advanced search buttons into filtration checkboxes. <br><br>
 	specs.html:<br>
 		-???????<br><br>